-The first Australian mention of hundreds and thousands being eaten on bread and butter can be found in an advertisement from the Plaistowe confectionery company of Perth in 1921 and by 1928 they were accepted kids’ fare.
+An advertisement from the Plaistowe confectionery company of Perth in 1921 also mentions the dish as one that “will amuse the little ones”.
 Plaistowe referred to them as “nonpareils” – the generic name for small beads of sugar used to decorate desserts.
 These had been used in cookery since the 17th century.
 It’s not clear when multi-coloured “hundreds and thousands” as we know them emerged or when the name first came into use.

 There is speculation that the name came from a poem by Robert Louis Stevenson’.
 Published in 1885 in A Child’s Garden of Verse, the poem, called Fairy Bread, reads:

 Come up here, O dusty feet!

 Here in my retiring room,